eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/installation-operating.md

 * `PEKKO_PERSISTENCE_MONGO_JOURNAL_WRITE_CONCERN`: Configure Pekko Persistence MongoDB journal write concern
 * `PEKKO_PERSISTENCE_MONGO_SNAPS_WRITE_CONCERN`: Configure Pekko Persistence MongoDB snapshot write concern

+#### Passwordless authentication at MongoDB via AWS IAM

+Starting with Ditto `3.6.0`, it is possible to [set up authentication with AWS IAM](https://www.mongodb.com/docs/atlas/security/aws-iam-authentication/).

+To enable this:
+1. configure your Kubernetes serviceaccount with the role ARN via annotation `eks.amazonaws.com/role-arn`
+2. configure Ditto's services to assume that role during MongoDB authentication
+   1. either via environment variables:
+      * `MONGO_DB_USE_AWS_IAM_ROLE`: boolean configuring whether to use AWS IAM roles for authentication with MongoDB
+      * `MONGO_DB_AWS_REGION`: string specifying the AWS region
+      * `MONGO_DB_AWS_ROLE_ARN`: string specifying the ARN of the AWS IAM Role to be assumed for MongoDB authentication
+      * `MONGO_DB_AWS_SESSION_NAME`: string the AWS session name to be used when assuming the IAM role
+   2. or - when using the Helm chart - via `values.yaml`
+      * below `serviceAccount` key in order to annotate the k8s serviceaccount with the role ARN to assume
+      * below `dbconfig` key for each individual Ditto service

 #### MongoDB tuning

 This section contains known aspects when/how to tune Ditto working with MongoDB.